Pacmed/prediction-app-basic/README.md

 ```
 ├── LICENSE
 ├── README.md          <- The top-level README for developers using this project
+├── EXERCISES.md       <- Contains the exercises for this case
 ├── data
 │   ├── db_data        <- Empty folder.
 MySQL docker container persists storage here
 │   └── db_structure   <- Contains a .sql file with the structure for the database